-HPF's competitive grant programs preserve, document, and exhibit diverse histories.
+HPF's competitive grant programs preserve, document, and exhibit our shared history.
 These programs address a wide variety of preservation needs across the country and fund various types of work.
 In 2019, the Oregon Parks and Recreation Department was awarded a \$665,000 Paul Bruhn Historic Revitalization grant to implement a grant program for the preservation of historic theaters.
 Eight theaters received between \$80,000-\$90,000 to repair and preserve their venues.
 In 2023, the Chilkoot Indian Association received a Save America's Treasures grant for the stabilization and rehabilitation of the Noow Hít tribal house.
 Noow Hít is the last surviving example of Lingít vernacular architecture in Haines, Alaska and this \$744,507 grant preserves the knowledge of traditional construction techniques.

-Funding for these historic preservation programs is vital for ensuring the resources necessary to tell the complete story of America.
+As we approach the 250th anniversary of the nation in 2026, continued funding for these historic preservation programs is vital for ensuring the resources necessary to tell the complete story of America.
 Infrastructure investments funded by the bipartisan infrastructure law have added significantly to the workload of SHPOs and THPOs, so we must ensure these offices are appropriately equipped.
-The program authorization of the Historic Preservation Fund expired in 2023, but was given a one-year extension in the FY 2024 appropriations bill.
-It is imperative the program is fully reauthorized to address the ongoing funding needs and to provide stability to preservation programs.
 Historic preservation is an investment in towns and cities throughout the country that benefit from tourists visiting historic sites and the public and private investment in restoring historic buildings.
 This funding is both an economic and historical imperative that creates jobs and protects historic resources that might otherwise be lost forever.